Pakistan's old English manners spell youth Scrabble success

 The prime minister describes militant attacks as "dastardly", state media dubs protesters "miscreants" and the military denounces its "nefarious" adversaries.

-Becoming fluent in the loquacious lingo of Pakistani English remains aspirational because of its association to the upper echelons.
+Becoming fluent in the loquacious lingo of Pakistani English remains aspirational because of its association to the upper echelons of society.

 In Pakistan more than a third of children between the ages of five and 16 are out of school a total of nearly 26 million, according to the 2023 census.